BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Supplementary Dataset Statistics

 This appendix provides supplementary statistics and analyses of the datasets presented in this study.
 The tables included herein provide detailed information on class distributions, spatial coverage, and additional relevant metrics not reported in the main text.
 These materials are intended to support research and further exploration of the dataset.

-{A.\arabic{table}} {A.\arabic{figure}} \tabref{tab:classes} lists the classes selected for annotation within the SSS dataset, along with their assigned IDs, the RGB triplets used for visualizing the annotations, and the percentage of total annotated pixels.
+Table~\ref{tab:classes} lists the classes selected for annotation within the SSS dataset, along with their assigned IDs and the RGB triplets used for visualizing the annotations.

-Figures \ref{fig:area_breakdown}-\ref{fig:sector_composition} summarize the distribution of benthic classes across all surveyed sectors. \figref{fig:sector_distribution} shows the distribution of each class across all sectors, expressed as the percentage of the total area of each class contributed by every sector, whereas \figref{fig:sector_composition} shows the relative contribution of each class within individual sectors, expressed as a percentage of the total annotated area per sector. \figref{fig:area_breakdown}, on the other hand, presents the absolute area (in hectares) of each class within every sector.
+Figures~\ref{fig:area_breakdown}\textendash\ref{fig:sector_composition} summarize the distribution of benthic classes across all surveyed sectors.
+Figure~\ref{fig:sector_distribution} shows the distribution of each class across all sectors, expressed as the percentage of the total area of each class contributed by every sector, whereas Fig.~\ref{fig:sector_composition} shows the relative contribution of each class within individual sectors, expressed as a percentage of the total annotated area per sector.
+Figure~\ref{fig:area_breakdown}, on the other hand, presents the absolute area (in hectares) of each class within every sector.